samdjstevens/java-totp/README.md

 Generates QR codes that are recognisable by applications like Google Authenticator, and verify the one time passwords they produce.

+Inspired by [PHP library for Two Factor Authentication](https://github.com/RobThree/TwoFactorAuth), a similar library for PHP.

 ## Requirements